GFd-arch/cifar-10-classifier/README.md

 A simple 3-layer MLP for Fashion-MNIST classification.

-# fashion-MNIST Image Classification with Neural Network
+# Fashion-MNIST Image Classification with Neural Network

 A three-layer neural network implementation for fashion-MNIST classification, featuring: